ibm-mas/gitops-demo/README.md

 ![instance root app after workspace](docs/screenshots/16-instance-root-workspace.png)

 It will take a few minutes to become `Healthy`.
 At this point, the MAS Core Platform is up and running and you should be able to sign into the MAS user interface using the superuser credentials.
-The remaining steps in this demonstration cover installing the Manage application and its dependencies using Gitops.
+The remaining steps in this demonstration cover installing the Manage, Facilities, and Visual Inspection applications and their dependencies using Gitops.

 ## Configure a DB2 Database for the Manage Application